 Upon passage into an official federal holiday, Congress hoped the holiday would honor the courage and honor of all immigrants that, like Columbus, voyaged across the Atlantic.

 The Columbus Day holiday is not without its controversy.
 Given Columbus’ brutal (and arguably genocidal) treatment of Native Americans as well as the now well-accepted truth that the Vikings “discovered” America long before Columbus, there are questions whether such a man deserves a holiday in his name.

 In fact, several states have already officially renamed Columbus Day to “Indigenous People’s Day” to shift the focus and celebration towards those Columbus harmed.

 History of Veterans’ Day Holiday

-The Veterans’ Day holiday was created in 1938 under the original title of “Armistice Day.”
-The holiday was to be held annually on November 11th, and honored all those who fought and served during World War I.
+Congress created the Veterans’ Day holiday in 1938 under the original title of “Armistice Day.”
+The holiday was to be held annually on November 11th, and honored all those who fought and served during the devastation of World War I.

 The date of November 11th was important as it was this day that hostilities ceased on the Western Front.
 Congress hoped that in addition to commemorating all veterans of WWI, it could also serve as a reminder of the harmony of peacetime.

 Just a few decades later, the US had already fought in another world war, and a large conflict in the Korean War.
-Rather than create new holidays honoring veterans of each war, in 1954 “Armistice Day” was changed to “Veterans’ Day” and now served to honor all veterans that have served in the US military.
+Rather than create new holidays honoring veterans of each war, in 1954 Congress changed “Armistice Day” to “Veterans’ Day” which now served to honor all veterans that have served in the United States’ military.

 Veterans Day was initially included in the 1968 Uniform Monday Holiday Act, which changed the fixed date of November 11th to the fourth Monday in October.